apache/couchdb-documentation/src/replication/intro.rst

 A replication task will finish once it reaches the end of the changes feed.
-If its `continuous` property is set to true, it will wait for new changes to appear until the task is cancelled.
+If its `continuous` property is set to true, it will wait for new changes to appear until the task is canceled.
 Replication tasks also create checkpoint documents on the destination to ensure that a restarted task can continue from where it stopped, for example after it has crashed.